 “The common thread within the communication and creative industries is people able to tell stories – and increasingly graduates will be telling these stories through multiple platforms and channels of media.
 And increasingly, creative industries graduates will be able to thrive, and pursue their creative ideas, across any industry.
 Ultimately, I want our students to be the disruptors.”

 Dynamic courses for dynamic careers

 CSU is always striving to put graduates at the cutting edge of their careers.
 That’s why we’ve revamped our communication and creative industries courses, placing digital media and interdisciplinary practice at their heart.
-We’ll be launching new and updated courses soon – you can sign up for updates or check the website regularly for all the latest developments.
-Get ready to make your ideas a reality.
+Check the website for the latest developments, and get ready to make your ideas a reality.